 Did you read the material in the booklet on this date?
 YES / NO Did you complete the quiz and attach answer sheet?
-YES / NO Did you enclose Tuition (\$30 for 3 hrs, \$40 for 5 hrs, \$50 for 7.5 hrs) YES / NO Did you fill out and sign this form?
-YES / NO Did you pay tuition at the front of the website.
-Paypal processes credit cards!
+YES / NO Did you pay Tuition YES / NO Did you fill out and sign this form?
 YES / NO Why did you choose to take this course?
 Topic?
 Time?
 Cost?
 Ease?
 Other?
+A "is the base" is FO estimates.
+This F have also a based of the set A has 40 estim

 A "clock hour" is 50 minutes.
 This 5 hour class should take about 4 hrs 10 min.

 How long did it take you to complete the course?